 For a shorter trip, I tend to feel that park hopping is extremely valuable.
 If you know you only have a few days to work with you can still get into all of the parks and plan your days based on what is most important for you to get in, rather than being limited just to the park that you start at for the day.
 It may not be the best value for you if you have a park or parks that you don’t plan to visit.
 If you only have your heart set on one or two of them, then you may be fine without it.

-Additionally, Disney sets specific Park Hopper hours during which this option will be available.
+Additionally, Disney sets specific Park Hopper hours during which this option is available.
 Park Hopper hours start at 2 p.m. each day and end at the park’s scheduled close time.
 Guests should check DisneyWorld.com/ParkHours and the My Disney Experience app for the most up-to-date Park Hopper hours, as they could start earlier at a later date, depending on the day and park.

 1 – How can I get the most out of park hopping?